Lucky Day (film): Plot

 Luc then pursues Chloe as she flees into the tunnels connected to Le Roi's basement; Chloe manages to impale him with a rake, before fleeing back to the basement and up into Le Roi's shop.
 Meanwhile, Red is revealed to have been alive, Luc's bullet having been blocked by Le Roi's key to the safe, which has been rendered unusable.
 As Red tells Bea through the safe to conserve her breaths, Luc returns and holds him at gunpoint.
 As he prepares to shoot him, Ernesto Sanchez arrives, having been retrieved by Chloe, and orders Luc to drop his weapon.
 After Luc instead tries to kill him, Ernesto Sanchez shoots him several times.
 Luc sets off a pair of charged explosives that disintegrate himself and the bearer bonds.

 As Red tries to open the safe, Ernesto Sanchez tries to arrest him for breaking his parole, only to allow him to try to crack the safe upon learning Bea is inside.
 Although nervous, Red manages to free Bea, and the family hug.
 Looking at the happy family, Ernesto Sanchez decides not to arrest Red, and remarks at his dissatisfaction at how the evening has unfolded, and that he likely will receive commendation for having stopped Luc.

 Several days later, while Bea pays her respect to Lolita's ashes and Chloe remarks that their water is about to be shut off, Red offers to move the family back to Chloe's native France despite himself not speaking French once his parole is over.
-Suddenly, an excited Derrek arrives at the house to reveal that Chloe's paintings have sold out for hundreds of thousands due to them having been spattered with "the blood of her critics" during Luc's shootout at the art gallery, before giving her cut of the proceedings and asking when her next art show will be.
+Suddenly, Derrek arrives to reveal that Chloe's paintings have sold out for hundreds of thousands due to them having been spattered with "the blood of her critics" during Luc's shootout at the art gallery, before giving her cut of the proceedings and asking when her next art show will be.
 As the family closes the door in Derrek's face, Bea speaks English for the first time to declare to the audience that it is "The End", before the family dances happily together at their newfound wealth.

 As the credits roll, it is revealed Red is still in his prison cell, looking at a picture of Chloe.
 He then starts to pace back and forth in the small cell, leaving it up to the audience to imagine if the entirety of the film has been a dream.